rodriguezwil/rodriguezwil/README.md

 ---

+### 🧾 About Me

+I'm an experienced **Product and Project Manager** with a strong background in telecom, network solutions, and enterprise service delivery.
+I'm currently expanding my technical expertise to build scalable, automated, and secure solutions through **Cloud Architecture**, **AI-driven strategies**, and **API integrations**.

+With 20+ years in complex operations and customer-facing environments, I specialize in aligning business outcomes with technical roadmaps—transforming legacy workflows into **cloud-native**, **API-enabled**, and **secure digital ecosystems**.

 ## 📂 Featured Repositories

 These repositories highlight my work in both project execution and product strategy across telecom, infrastructure, and SaaS environments: